-The standard course load for a full-time student is 9 to 15 credit hours of course work except in the EdD program, in which 6 credit hours is full-time.
+The standard course load for a full-time graduate student is 9 to 15 credit hours of course work.
 PsyD students who have already earned a master’s degree and who are taking 700-level courses may also be considered full-time taking 6 credit hours.

 During the summer term, no more than 6 credit hours is standard.
 A student is considered part-time if enrolled in fewer than 9 credit hours in fall or spring term.
 For purposes of enrollment certification, a student must be enrolled in 6 credit hours in fall or spring to be considered half-time.
 No student is permitted to take more than 12 credit hours without the written consent of the dean of the college in which the student is enrolled.
-The university reserves the right to limit a student’s program when it is obvious that the student has enrolled for more work than he/she can handle successfully.
+The university reserves the right to limit students' programs when it is obvious that students have enrolled for more work than they can handle successfully.

 International student course loads

 Students in F-1/J-1 status must be full time (per the course load definitions above) during the fall and spring terms.
 Summer attendance is not required.

 Graduate courses carry numbers at the 400 level or above.
 College of Arts and Sciences courses at the 500 and 600 level are for psychology master’s and doctoral students only.
 College of Arts and Sciences courses at the 700 level are for psychology doctoral students only.

 Individualized sections are sections that are created at the student's request for a specific purpose.
 Graduate students, upon recommendation of the program chair and with the approval of the dean of their college, may be permitted to take individualized sections in order to pursue independent research or supervised readings.